Comparing DBOS and Temporal

 Simpler Architecture

 Because of this design, adding Temporal to an application requires rearchitecting it.
-First, you build infrastructure to operate and scale a cluster of Temporal workers, on which you must run all your workflow and activity (step) code.
-Then, you must also rewrite all interactions between your application and its workflows to go through the orchestration server and its client APIs.
-Finally, you must operate and scale the orchestration server and its underlying Cassandra data store (Temporal supports other backends, but Cassandra is strongly recommended in production).
+First, you must move all your workflow and activity (step) code to run on a cluster of Temporal workers.
+You must also rewrite all interactions between your application and its workflows to go through the orchestration server and its client APIs.
+Then, you must manage and scale both the Temporal server and the datastores it relies on (most commonly Cassandra for durability and Elasticsearch for observability).
+The Temporal server and its data stores are on the critical path for workflow execution and are single points of failure for your system; if they have downtime your application becomes unavailable.

 >10x Better Latency